mpa139/allanlab/_pages/publications.md

 ### 2014

-{% for conf in site.data.conference %}
+{% for conf in site.data.conf14 %}

   {{ conf.conf14 }} <br />